justin-theodorus/cvwo-forum/README.md

 - **comments**: User comments on posts (with nested reply support)

 ### ⚠️ Important Note
 The Supabase database may be **paused due to inactivity**.
 If the application is not working properly or showing database connection errors, this is likely the cause.
 The database can only be resumed manually.
+Please contact me through telegram (@aduidk) if you need me to resume the database.

 ## API Endpoints